 To determine the clarity or brightness of a stone, an expert must be consulted.
 He examines the stone under a magnifying glass that magnifies the inside of the diamond 10 times.
-If no impurities are observed under these conditions, the stone is classified as pure.
+If no impurities, also known as blemishes, are observed under these conditions, the stone is classified as pure.

 Most diamonds are created with birthmarks known as inclusions or imperfections.
 The fewer there are the more light the diamond reflects and the more beautifully it shines.
 This, however, does not mean that a diamond with inclusions cannot be eye-clean.